sjbylo/example-bash-operator/README.md

 # Work in progress

-A way to put the Operator into a Linux container image and run it as any other normal Operator is still work in progress!
 Note that, for testing purposes, it will not work on Mac OS (Darwin) until it's been fixed.
 Some of the commands in Mac OS work in different ways.